 In the twilight hours of Friday November 3, 2006, in an open, outdoor ceremony, Miriam Maron was initiated into the ancient title of Ra’vee’na, a title conferred upon a few select spiritual teachers and healers in the Jewish tradition, the last known ones being rabbis Ra’vee’na, A’shee, and Ra’va in the Fourth Century, and a woman known as Ey’ma D’Abaya in the Third Century.
 Ra’vee’na, or Ra’vee for short, was a title given to those who by their teachings, ceremonies, channeling and other means, demonstrated keen spiritual healing abilities and exemplified the capacity to nurture and un-block people’s personal processes, moving dormant potential toward fruition, stagnation toward unfolding.
 Over the past thirteen years during which Miriam has in those very ways effected the lives of many across the US, Europe, and Israel, she has demonstrated again and again her deserving of this initiation.
 The initiation included a ritual immersion in living waters while facing West, accompanied by special prayers and the calling of the ancestral keepers of this sacred designation.

-One afternoon, I received a call through Metivta from a woman whose mother was very ill and comatose.
+One afternoon, I received a call through Metivta and was asked to visit a woman who was very ill and comatose.
 I was particularly busy that week with numerous family and professional obligations, and my first reaction was to ask for someone else to make the visit.
-While I held the phone, I searched my soul and knew I was being called from beyond, so I accepted the request.
+While the phone was still in my hand, I searched my soul and knew there was a deeper reason I was being asked, so I accepted the request.

-While on the way to visit "Sharon", I was listening to a niggun (wordless melody) that I hadn't heard before.
+While on the way to visit “Sharon,” I was listening to niggun (wordless melody) that I hadn’t heard before.
 I began to sing along and learn this niggun while praying for guidance on how to bring Sharon comfort and healing.

 Soon after I had begun to sing, I was shocked to see this lovely lady open her eyes, slowly turn her head and look deeply into my eyes.
 It was as though our souls joined in that moment.
-I will never forget the soul-to-soul connection that I felt at that time.
-She then began to tear and tried to open her mouth in an attempt to speak, sing or cry out, but she was intubated (a tube down her throat to help her breathe).
-Actually, she did not need to use words, she communicated from her heart and I felt a great shift occur for both of us.
+I will never forget the soul-to-soul connection that I felt.
+She then began to tear and tried to open her mouth in an attempt to speak, sing or cry out, but she was intubated (an endotracheal tube inserted through the mouth and into her trachea for mechanical ventilation).
+Actually, Sharon did not need to use words, she communicated from a much deeper place than words: her heart.
+I felt a great shift occur for both of us.

-That night, I was suddenly awakened at 3:00 a.m.
-My body just sat right up.
-The next morning I called the hospital and was told that she had passed at 3:00 a.m.
-I was quite upset.
-A soul partner had left this place.
-I was so happy she was out of pain and at the same time I was in mourning.
+That night, I was suddenly awakened at 3:00 A.M.
+My body just sat right up and I felt her presence.
+The next morning I called the hospital and was told that Sharon had passed at 3:00 A.M.
+The call confirmed what I had sensed.
+A soul partner had left this plane of existence.
+I was so happy she was out of pain, and, at the same time, I was in mourning.
 Our relationship was so deep, beyond words, beyond worlds.

-Later that day, I scheduled an appointment with a body worker I had been getting treatments from.
+Later that day, I scheduled an appointment with a body worker.
 I had worked with this practitioner for many years, but this was the first time I had ever heard him hum during a session.
-As I listened to his humming, it struck me that he was humming the very "niggun" that became Sharon's, the one I had learned just before my first visit with her; the one I had sung to Sharon over and over again at each visit.
-I was of course surprised and asked how he knew this melody.
-He shrugged and said he didn't know it -- it just "came" to him.
+As I listened to his humming, it struck me that he was humming the very same niggun that became Sharon’s, the one I had learned just before my first visit with her; he was humming the same exact tune I had sung to Sharon over and over again during each visit.
+I was of course surprised and asked if he knew this melody.
+He shrugged and said he didn’t know it at all, actually – it just “came” to him.

-Following this and other enlightening experiences, I began a "music and healing" group with the goal of bringing music to the bedside.
-It eventually evolved into a workshop called "Healing Through Sacred Songs and Movement", which provided people with a safe place to explore their own healing processes, a practice I have since incorporated into my current workshops and programs as well as my private healing sessions.
+Following this and other enlightening experiences, I began a “music and healing” group with the goal of bringing music to the bedside.
+It eventually evolved into a workshop called “Healing through Sacred Song and Movement,” which provided people with a safe place to explore their own healing processes, a practice I have since incorporated into my current workshops and programs as well as my private healing sessions.

-At this point in my journey, I am happy to guide, motivate, teach and inspire as many as I can through their life journeys as I hold them in Divine love.
-I work to thereby act as a guide through life's bumps, life's transitions and celebrations, while acting as the guardian of the soul.
-In addition, it is my goal to assist others in finding their specific purpose as they walk the path of self-exploration, and to help them discover their passions and their dreams.
+Many years have since passed.
+At this point in my journey, it gladdens me to work at guiding, motivating, teaching and inspiring as many as I can through their life journeys as I hold them in Divine love.
+I work to thereby act as a guide through life’s bumps, life’s transitions and celebrations, while acting as the guardian of the soul.
+In addition, it is my pleasure and my privilege to assist others in finding their specific purpose as they walk the path of self-exploration, and to help them discover their passions and their dreams.

 May the Divine Wings of Light wrap around you and hold you always.
-May you feel loved, safe, comforted and supported in all that you do and in all that you are.
-May the Holy One of Blessing give strength and wisdom to us all, that we may be a beautiful vessel of healing for ourselves and for others.
+May you feel loved, safe, comforted and supported in all that you are.
+May the Holy One of Blessing give strength and wisdom to us all, that we may be a beautiful vessel for ourselves and for others.

 I open my heart and bless you with the light and love of the universe.